miniboxing/miniboxing.github.io/arrays.md

 ## Motivation

 Raw arrays offer the best access performance for primitive types, but they can only be instantiated in generic contexts if a ClassTag is present -- which is not always possible.
-Consider the following code :
+Consider typing the following code in the REPL :

 {% highlight scala %}
 scala> class A[T](len: Int) {
      | val array = new Array[T](len)
      | }
+{% endhighlight %}

+Pressing enter will result in the following error :

+{% highlight scala %}
 <console>:8: error: cannot find class tag for element type T
        val array = new Array[T](len)
 {% endhighlight %}